-The First Year Program (FYP) prepares entering Bronx Community College students for successful college careers by immersing them in a program that integrates a variety of high impact practices.
-FYP consists of the First Year Seminar (FYS 11), Peer Mentoring, First Year Advising and the FYS 11 Faculty Development Program.
+The First Year Program (FYP) provides innovative learning opportunities and coordinated support for first year students at BCC.
+FYP consists of the First Year Seminar (FYS 11), Peer Mentoring, FYP First Year Advising, The First Year Connection Club(FYC) and Faculty Development Programs.

-At the center of the First Year Program is FYS 11, a one credit, two-hour course that integrates three dimensions: development of academic skills with a focus on critical thinking, orientation to college life, and student development.
-The purpose of the course is not only to provide an academic experience, in which college success topics are interwoven, but to support students' success in other courses.
-This is achieved through both the classroom experience as well as through out-ofclassroom support systems embedded into the First Year Program.
+At the center of the First Year Program is FYS 11, a one-credit, two-hour course that integrates three dimensions: development of academic skills with a focus on critical thinking, orientation to college life, and student development.
+The purpose of the course is not only to provide an academic experience, in which college success topics are interwoven but to support students' success in other courses.
+This is achieved through both the classroom experience as well as through out-of-classroom support systems embedded into the First Year Program.

-In FYP, Academic advisors work closely with FYS faculty and staff, embedded peer mentors, as well as student resource programs across the campus to monitor students' academic progress and social integration.
-FYP aims to foster student engagement, confidence, and academic success by:
+In the FYP, academic advisors work closely with FYS faculty and staff, embedded peer mentors, as well as student resource programs across the campus to monitor students' academic progress and social integration.
+The FYP aims to foster student engagement, confidence, and academic success by:

-- · creating a sense of community for students, as they transition to BCC,, - · empowering students to independently utilize services and develop a deeper understanding of their responsibilities for individual success, - · providing opportunities for students to develop and practice the following general education skills: critical thinking, research, and information literacy, - promoting the use of effective and innovative teaching, and - serving as a model for mentoring at all levels (faculty, student, and staff).
+- creating a sense of community for students, as they transition to BCC, - empowering students to independently utilize services and develop a deeper understanding of their responsibilities for individual success, - providing opportunities for students to develop and practice the following general education skills: critical thinking, research, and information literacy, - promoting the use of effective and innovative teaching, and - serving as a model for peer-to-peer mentoring at all levels (faculty, student, and staff).